What Is the World Health Organization?

 The WHO partners with national health agencies and nongovernmental organizations (NGOs) to tackle local health challenges.
 The WHO doesn’t provide direct medical care; rather, it equips health agencies with resources, such as medicine and protective equipment, and guidance on how to effectively deliver health care.
 These local projects are wide ranging and include advising on tobacco taxes in Angola, electronically surveilling public health in Jordan, and reporting road traffic fatalities in Thailand.

 In addition to assisting with country-specific challenges, the agency coordinates global responses to international health crises such as epidemics and humanitarian disasters.
 The WHO has helped nearly eradicate polio and has provided millions of vaccine doses in response to outbreaks of cholera, meningitis, and yellow fever.
-The agency’s biggest success was coordinating mass smallpox vaccination campaigns, which culminated in the eradication of the disease in 1979—a milestone credited with saving an estimated one billion lives.
+The agency’s biggest success was coordinating mass smallpox vaccination campaigns, which culminated in the eradication of the disease in 1980—a milestone credited with saving hundreds of millions of lives.

 However, the WHO has not always succeeded.
 In the early stages of the HIV/AIDS epidemic, WHO staff downplayed the severity of the crisis.
 After years of WHO inaction, world leaders created a new agency—the Joint United Nations Program on HIV and AIDS (UNAIDS)—to spearhead the global HIV/AIDS response.
 The formation of a workaround organization demonstrated that the WHO does not have a monopoly on global health interventions.